-Bring enough water and energy supplements for full race distance.
-There will be on-site catering, however this may not be suitable as 'race food' so come prepared.
+Bring enough water and energy supplements for full race distance so please come prepared.

 Clothing is personal choice, however please consider that parts of the course are on open downland and shelter may be limited.
 It will be cold, and inclement weather is a real possibility, so please come equipped for a range of potential weather scenarios.
 You will get wet and muddy, so wear race kit that you don't mind getting dirty or ruined, and bring a full change of warm clothes for after the race.

 There will be no catering on-site this year.

 Safety is our priority.
 There will be marshals stationed around the course should you require any assistance.

 There will be a medical team on-site for the duration of the event, with a command centre adjacent to race control and members equipped with all terrain vehicles giving access to the entire site.

 There will be toilets on-site, based near to race control.